We don’t speak French at home in our family, can we still apply?

 We welcome admissions to all grades.
 However, any admissions for Grade 3 and above require a minimum A1 (DELF) in French for students not formerly part of the French curriculum.
 This allows for a smooth transition into the pedagogy.

 Our students are fortunate to experience learning from an authentically French and Indian perspective at the school.
 Our French-speaking teachers are educated in France and carefully recruited to teach here.
 And we’re proud that our English-speaking faculty members are among the top teachers of any private school in Mumbai.
 Language is no barrier to teaching excellence.

-How many countries are represented in the Lycée community?
+How many countries are represented at LFIM?
 Is it only for French nationals?

-We welcome many French families into the school, but we give equal consideration to all families, including non-French speaking ones.
+We give equal consideration to all families, irrespective of their nationality.
 Given the level of French needed to thrive in the elementary school and higher, we do ask all families to make a commitment to expose their children to the French language and culture outside the classroom.
 The school offers many opportunities to do this through the extracurricular activities and other programs.